 Francis has been a freelance speaker for GI since 2015 and is also a member of the Work in Education team and volunteer youth worker.
 Their work at GI includes delivering talks and lectures in higher education institutions and at conferences.
 They have also been on two GI camping trips, only one of which was rainy.
 Outside GI Francis is a senior lecturer in sociology at the University of Westminster where they lead modules on gender, sexuality, bodies and LGBTQ studies.
-Their currently research projects are on fat/trans embodiment, trans pregnancy and being non-binary in HE.
-Francis is non-binary and uses they/them pronouns.
+Their current research projects are on fat/trans embodiment, trans pregnancy and being non-binary in Higher Education.

 Georgie has been the general administrator at Gendered Intelligence since early 2019.
 At GI, they are a first point of contact for any general enquiries coming into the organisation and are a key contact for external clients and other stakeholders, building relationships via email, phone and web enquiries.
 They also administer other aspects of the organisation, such as GI's mentoring programme in schools, the Therapists and Counsellors Network, the Resources Working Group, and IT development throughout GI.
 Outside of GI, Georgie spends most of their spare time writing and performing music.
 In 2021, they released their debut book, 'Tiny Grassland', a collection of texts about music's relationship to nature and technology.